ajitpattar708/Spring2Naut-RAG/USER_GUIDE.md

     --micronaut-version 4.10.8
 ```

+Build tool selection:
+- by default, the agent auto-detects the project build tool from the source project
+- if only Maven build files exist, it runs Maven validation
+- if only Gradle build files exist, it runs Gradle validation
+- if both `pom.xml` and `build.gradle` or `build.gradle.kts` exist, pass `--build-tool maven` or `--build-tool gradle` explicitly

 ### Step 4A: Run The Repository Sample

-If you want a known local sample before trying your own application, use the bundled Spring sample in [examples/spring/spring-petclinic](/Users/ajpattar/rag-agent/Spring2Naut-RAG/examples/spring/spring-petclinic).
+If you want a known local sample before trying your own application, use the bundled Spring sample in `examples/spring/spring-petclinic`.

 Initialize the trusted dataset for the sample version pair: